 Section 4: Stakeholder Roles & Responsibilities

 This section describes the various groups engaged in MT and defines their roles and responsibilities.
-While there is agreement on these roles and responsibilities, there are two proposals for which entities should be the Market Transformation Administrator (MTA): (1) the Existing Program Administrators (Existing PAs); or (2) A single, Independent Statewide Administrator.
+See Figure 2.
+While there is agreement on these roles and responsibilities, there are two proposals for which entities should be the Market Transformation Administrator(s) (MTA(s)): (1) the Existing Program Administrators (Existing PAs); or (2) A Single, Independent Statewide Administrator.
 These options are described in Section 5.

 Figure 2: Schematic of Stakeholder Roles & Responsibilities